Ada, or Ardor: A Family Chronicle: Setting

-The story takes place in the late nineteenth century on what appears to be an alternative history of Earth, which is called Demonia or Antiterra.
+The story takes place in the late nineteenth century on Demonia or Antiterra, which appears to be an alternative history of Earth.
 Antiterra has the same geography and a largely similar history to that of Earth; however, it is crucially different at various points.
 For example, the United States includes all of the Americas (which were discovered by African navigators).
 But it was also settled extensively by Russians, so that what we know as western Canada is a Russian-speaking province called "Estoty", and eastern Canada a French-speaking province called "Canady".
 Russian, English, and French are all in use in North America.
 The territory which belongs to Russia in our world, and much of Asia, is part of an empire called Tartary, while the word "Russia" is simply a "quaint synonym" for Estoty.
 The British Empire, which includes most or all of Europe and Africa, is ruled (in the nineteenth century) by a King Victor.
 A city named Manhattan takes the place of our universe's New York City.
 Aristocracy is still widespread, but some technology has advanced well into twentieth-century forms.
 Electricity, however, has been banned since almost the time of its discovery following an event referred to as "the L-disaster".
 Airplanes and cars exist, but television and telephones do not; their functions are served by similar devices powered by water.
 The setting is thus a complex mixture of Russia and America in the nineteenth and twentieth centuries.

 The belief in a "twin" world, Terra, is widespread on Antiterra as a sort of fringe religion or mass hallucination.
 (The name "Antiterra" may be a back-formation from this; the planet is "really" called "Demonia".)
 One of Van's early specialties as a psychologist is researching and working with people who believe that they are somehow in contact with Terra.
 Terra's alleged history, so far as he states it, appears to be that of our world: that is, the characters in the novel dream, or hallucinate, about the real world.

 The central characters are all members of the North American aristocracy, of mostly Russian and Irish descent.
 Dementiy ("Demon") Veen is first cousins with Daniel Veen.
 They marry a pair of twin sisters, Aqua and Marina, respectively, who are also their second cousins.
-Demon and Aqua raise a son, Ivan (Van); Dan and Marina two daughters, Ada and Lucette.
+Demon and Aqua raise a son, Ivan (Van); Dan and Marina raise two daughters, Ada and Lucette.
 The story begins when Van, aged 14, spends a summer with his cousins, then 12 and 8.
 A rough idea of the years covered by each section is provided in brackets, below, however the narrator's thoughts often stray outside of the periods noted.